 The Arrow Lecture Series on Ethics and Leadership honors the late Nobel Laureate Kenneth Arrow, the Joan Kenney Professor of Economics and Professor of Operations Research, Emeritus.

 Professor Arrow made many contributions to welfare economics, social choice theory and collective decision-making.
 He was also a founding member of the Ethics in Society Undergraduate Honors program.
-Ken passed away in 2017.
+He passed away in 2017.

 In 2005, Patrick Byrne endowed the Arrow Lecture Series in Ethics and Leadership.
-Byrne is the founder and CEO of Internet retailer Overstock.com and he holds a Ph.D. in philosophy from Stanford.
+Byrne is the founder and CEO of Overstock.com and he holds a Ph.D. in philosophy from Stanford.